mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 For such cases add the `-- +goose NO TRANSACTION` annotation, usually placed at the top of the file.

-This annotation instructs `goose` to run all statements within the file without transactions.
-This applies to both Up and Down statements.
+This annotation instructs `goose` to run all statements within the file ^^without transactions^^.
+This applies to all Up and Down statements within the file.

 ```sql hl_lines="1"
 -- +goose NO TRANSACTION